Lee Knox Ostertag: Animation

 In animation, Ostertag has been working since 2014 as a designer for Star vs. the Forces of Evil and as a writer for The Owl House and ThunderCats Roar.
-In October 2020, he called on Amazon to let him make an animation "centered around Hobbit children in The Shire."
+In October 2020, he called on Amazon to let him make an animation "centered around Hobbit children in The Shire".
 In January 2021, it was announced that Netflix was adapting his graphic novel, The Witch Boy, into an animated musical directed by Minkyu Lee.

 On December 11, 2020, a project by Ostertag, for Disney Television Animation under the name Neon Galaxy, was registered.
-In September 2024, Ostertag announced that Neon Galaxy, a series set "in the distant future," was not moving forward at Disney, noting that it had been cancelled a few months prior despite production work for four and a half years and positive response from "kids who saw materials in early demographic testing" and songs by Betty Who.
+In September 2024, Ostertag announced that Neon Galaxy, a series set "in the distant future", was not moving forward at Disney, noting that it had been cancelled a few months prior despite production work for four and a half years and positive response from "kids who saw materials in early demographic testing" and songs by Betty Who.
 He also noted that it is a "weird, bad time" in the U.S. animation industry, with difficulty in getting series approved, and hoped The Animation Guild can win gains from the Alliance of Motion Picture and Television Producers during negotiations for a new contract, and said that "for now, this is a farewell" for Neon Galaxy while adding "maybe one day I’ll be back."
 In November 2024, following the leak of the shelved Moon Girl and Devil Dinosaur episode "The Gatekeeper", Ostertag speculated that Neon Galaxy was "killed" because two members of the main cast were openly transgender.
+In December 2025, in response to The Walt Disney Company inking a three-year licensing deal with Sora (OpenAI) for short AI generated videos on Disney+, Ostertag mentioned that Disney's legal department threatened him for sharing artwork from Neon Galaxy to the public.